-U.S. has been a leader in the field for many years S A number of restrictions have been placed on U.S. citizens' ability to visit Cuba.
+U has been working on this problem for quite some time.
+S A number of restrictions have been placed on U.S. citizens' ability to visit Cuba.
 The United States has placed almost no such travel restrictions on its own citizens anywhere in the world except Cuba.

 When it comes to the United States and Cuba, President Obama announced a new course of action in 2014.
 Despite his best efforts, he was only able to begin normalizing relations between the two countries.
 Most notably, he started easing restrictions on visits to Cuba.